wuwica/hacker-hub-api/README.md

 - Laravel has a ton of tutorials and really great documentation!
 Check out [Laracasts](https://laracasts.com/series/laravel-from-scratch-2018) and the [Laravel Documentation](https://laravel.com/docs/5.8) (or consult my good friend Stack Overflow!) if you ever get stuck

-- I use [Postman](https://www.getpostman.com/) for testing API routes - particularly useful for POSTs!
+- I use [Postman](https://www.getpostman.com/) for testing API routes

+- I'm using MySQL 5.7 (^8.0 won't work!) and Sequel Pro

-## Change Log
+## Changelog
-- Apr 14: Created the User model and controller, added routes to retrieve/create/update/delete users
+- Apr 14: Created the User model and controller, added corresponding REST endpoints

 ## Minor TODOs bc I have a tendency to forget things:
 - Add validation (ie store DOB as Carbon object)
 - Do not store password in table!!!
+- Figure out what other fields we want to save for Users

-**Major To-dos in the Google Doc in the Technology folder**
+_Major To-dos in the Google Doc in the Technology folder_